ichigo360/lvimconf/README.md

 ***What's new?***
 ---------------------
-It's just lunarvim with extra steps nothing else.
+It's just lunarvim with extra steps.

 ***How to Install***
 ----------------------